shampooj/FizzBuzz/README.md

 8. Substitute in your Twilio Auth Token and the Forwarding URL as environment variables and run

    `TWILIO_AUTH_TOKEN=yourtokenhere FORWARDING_URL=yourURLhere npm test`

+## TODO:

+1. TLS enabled server to allow for Twilio Signature authentication: See routes.js for comments Associated tests with TLS server

+2. Twiml phone input validation from user and associated tests

+3. More error handling!